tidev/appcd-plugin-webpack/migration.md

 })
 ```

 Note the use of the `~` alias which automatically resolves to the `app/assets` folder of your project.
-Webpack will now make sure to copy that file to your app and replace the require with the path pointing to the image withing your app.
+Webpack will now make sure to copy that file to your app and replace the require with the path pointing to the image within your app.

 The main benefit of this is that you can chain more loaders into this process and, for example, automatically compress all used images by default to minify the size of your final App bundle.